 - Dress in layers.
-Thermal underwear, a turtle neck, pants and shirt, a jacket, hat, neck warmer and gloves are great for cold days.
+Thermal underwear, a turtle neck, pants and shirt, a jacket, hat, neck warmer and mittens are great for cold days.
 Choosing materials that are wind and water resistant can help keep the kids warm and dry.
-Consider putting younger children in a balaclava, a one-piece head and neck warmer to keep them extra warm (I purchased a custom, handmade one that I absolutely love from Goga on Etsy – http://www.etsy.com/shop/goga).
+Consider putting younger children in a balaclava, a one-piece head and neck warmer to keep them extra warm.

 - Remember infants and children who are not yet mobile will get cold faster, so be sure to check their hands and face frequently for coldness.

 - Use sun protection.
+Even in the winter!
 Protect your children from the sun by using sunscreen and sunglasses.

 We’ve put together a roundup of gear that really keeps the cold out, all of which would make a great (and necessary) addition any child’s winter wardrobe.
 Now, get out there and have some fun!